aikalee/structured-token-edit/README.md

 ```

 ## Model Architecture
-Due to the complexity of the task, I decomposed the task into two parts: one model is responsible for predicting the correct left and right labels for each structured token and the other model predicts where the corrections should happen.
+Due to the complexity of the task, I decomposed the task into two parts and built two independent models to handle the two tasks.
+The first model called StructureTokenGate predicts where the corrections should happen, and the other model called StructuredTokenDeocder is responsible for predicting the correct left and right labels for each structured token.